 Investing in the markets entails the risk of market volatility.
 The value of all types of investments, including stocks, mutual funds, exchange-traded funds ("ETFs"), closed-end funds, and unit investment trusts, may increase or decrease over varying time periods.
 To the extent the investments depicted herein represent international securities, you should be aware that there may be additional risks associated with international investing, including foreign economic, political, monetary and/or legal factors, changing currency exchange rates, foreign taxes, and differences in financial and accounting standards.
 These risks may be magnified in emerging markets and frontier markets.
+Some funds also invest in foreign securities, which may involve currency risk.
+There is no assurance that the fund will achieve its investment objective.
 Small- and mid-capitalization companies may lack the financial resources, product diversification and competitive strengths of larger companies.
-In addition, the securities of small- and mid-capitalization companies may not trade as readily as, and be subject to higher volatility than, those of larger, more established companies.
-The value of fixed income securities will fluctuate and, upon a sale, may be worth more or less than their original cost or maturity value.
+In addition, the securities of small- and mid-capitalization companies may lack the financial resources, product diversification and competitive strengths of larger companies.
+In addition, the securities will fluctuate and, upon a sale, may be worth more or less than their original cost or maturity value.
 Bonds are subject to interest rate risk, call risk, reinvestment risk, liquidity risk, and credit risk of the issuer.
 High yield bonds are subject to additional risks such as increased risk of default and greater volatility because of the lower credit quality of the issues.
 In the case of municipal bonds, income is generally exempt from federal income taxes.
 Some income may be subject to state and local taxes and to the federal alternative minimum tax.
 Capital gains, if any, are subject to tax.
 Treasury Inflation Protection Securities' (TIPS) coupon payments and underlying principal are automatically increased to compensate for inflation by tracking the consumer price index (CPI).
-While the real rate of return is guaranteed, TIPS tend to offer a low return.
-Because the return of TIPS is linked to inflation, TIPS may significantly underperform versus conventional U.S. Treasuries in times of low inflation.
-There is no guarantee that investors will receive par if TIPS are sold prior to maturity.
-The returns on a portfolio consisting primarily of environmental, social, and governance-aware investments ("ESG") may be lower or higher than a portfolio that is more diversified or where decisions are based solely on investment considerations.
-Because ESG criteria exclude some investments, investors may not be able to take advantage of the same opportunities or market trends as investors that do not use such criteria.
-The companies identified and investment examples are for illustrative purposes only and should not be deemed a recommendation to purchase, hold or sell any securities or investment products.
-They are intended to demonstrate the approaches taken by managers who focus on ESG criteria in their investment strategy.
-There can be no guarantee that a client's account will be managed as described herein.
-Options and margin trading involve substantial risk and are not appropriate for all investors.
-Besides the general investment risk of holding securities that may decline in value and the possible loss of principal invested, closed-end funds may have additional risks related to declining market prices relative to net asset values (NAVs), active manager underperformance and potential leverage.
-Closed-end funds, unlike open-end funds, are not continuously offered.
-There is a one-time public offering and once issued, shares of closed-end funds are sold in the open market through a stock exchange.
-Shares of closed-end funds frequently trade at a discount from their NAV which may increase investors' risk of loss.
-The risk of loss due to this discount may be greater for investors expecting to sell their shares in a relatively short period after completion of the public offering.
-This characteristic is a risk separate and distinct from the risk that a closed-end fund's net asset value may decrease as a result of investment activities.
-NAV is total assets less total liabilities divided by the number of shares outstanding.
-At the time an investor purchases or sells shares of a closed-end fund, shares may have a market price that is above or below NAV.
-Portfolios that invest a large percentage of assets in only one industry sector (or in only a few sectors) are more vulnerable to price fluctuation than those that diversify among a broad range of sectors.
+While the real rate of return is guaranteed, TIPS